beepboopbitch/angular-friday/README.md

 * _Main shop grid with working media queries for multiple sizes_

 ## Goals
+* _Style populars and have working media queries: in progress_
 * _Successfully setup firebase database: in progress_
 * _App communication with firebase: in progress_
 * _Display of firebase data: in progress_